AJM10565/squidEvals/README.md

 - 0.5 Add an command-line argument for updating the word cloud only every k steps.
 4th arg
 - 0.5 Treat words case-insensitively, i.e., ignore capitalization and the like.
 - 1 Add an command-line argument for a minimum frequency to include a word in the word cloud.
 5th arg
+- 1 Read from a file an "ignore list" of words to be ignored regardless of length.
 # Prerequisites

 - Java Development Kit (JDK) through your package management system or from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads)